potassco/clorm/docs/clorm/installation.rst

 Installing from source
 ----------------------

-The project is hosted on github at https://github.com/daveraja/clorm and can be installed using git:
+The project is hosted on github at https://github.com/daveraja/clorm and can also be installed using git:

 .. code-block:: bash